-Participants in the Field Studies for Sustainable Futures will be a part of a small community of students interested in moving beyond "green" toward understanding what will be necessary to achieve a truly sustainable future and ensure life on Earth.
+Participants in the Sustainable Futures will be a part of a small community of students interested in moving beyond "green" toward understanding what will be necessary to achieve a truly sustainable future and ensure life on Earth.

 This program is for the environmentally conscious student who wants to explore her environmental interests in a cohesive, directed way.
 As a participant, you will learn about sustainable living, environmental science and environmental policy in a hands-on, interactive, project-based program.
 Much of the program is conducted in the field, and you will engage in activities that range from hiking to visiting local farms and new buildings constructed to conform to the highest environmental standards.